BenKashouris/BenKashouris.github.io/_projects/surface_cellular_automata.md

 Our approach is as follows:
 ```
 1. Identify the vertex in the 3D child triangle that is not part of the shared edge.
-2. Determine whether this vertex lies clockwise or counter-clockwise relative to the shared edge in 3D.
+2. Determine whether this vertex lies clockwise or counter-clockwise relative to the shared edge in 3D, with the winding order.
-3. Use the same orientation to place the third vertex in 2D, ensuring the triangle preserves the correct winding order.
+3. Use the same orientation to place the third vertex in 2D
 ```

 By consistently applying this method throughout the traversal, we maintain the proper orientation of all triangles in the 2D projection.
 This keeps the mesh coherent and avoids flipped triangles, which could otherwise break subsequent processing.

+Once we have the direction it is a fairly simple process to compute the third vertex position on the grid.
+We simple take the shared edge vector and rotate it 60 degrees around the point we compared the winding order too.